-If the special permit inspection area experiences an in-service or pressure test leak/failure, FGT must conduct a root cause analysis to determine the cause.
-If the cause is determined to be systemic in nature, FGT must implement a remediation plan or the special permit segment must be replaced, as determined by the special permit specific conditions.
+If the special permit inspection area experiences an in-service or pressure test leak/failure, the permit holder must conduct a root cause analysis to determine the cause.
+If the cause is determined to be systemic in nature, the permit holder must implement a remediation plan or the special permit segment must be replaced, as determined by the special permit specific conditions.